 The collaboration between the NCC and City to revise the Western LRT design is great news.
 Unfortunately concerns raised by the community (and several other community groups in the area) have still not been addressed.
 The revised plan calls for 300 meters of tracks (from Berkley to Rochester Field) to be either at grade or in a shallow trench with high fences, overhead electrical wires and 7/24 lighting.

 Prior to the recent announcement several community groups in western Ottawa agreed that the following principles should be maintained in the Western LRT design:

 - If the Sir John A. Macdonald Parkway route is ultimately chosen, the engineering design must be fully compatible with the NCC’s on-going efforts to develop and implement its long-term vision for an accessible and more animated water-front park adjacent to the Ottawa River.

-This would ensure that the entire line from Berkley Avenue to Skead and beyond would be fully underground and allow for mature trees to again grow in the park lands.
+- In our view, the best, and likely the only way to respect these principles, is to fully tunnel the LRT to ensure that the entire line from Berkley Avenue to Skead and beyond would be fully underground and allow for mature trees to again grow in the park lands.